-New York State’s much-needed transition to electronic billing marches on, but not without its growing pains.
+New York State’s transition to electronic billing marches on—but not without its growing pains.

-Namely, the NYS Workers’ Compensation Board (WCB) requires providers to submit a copy of every bill to the WCB.
-But to do so electronically even when the provider bills through an approved partner like daisyBill requires the provider to navigate an arduous XML registration process.
+Namely, the Workers’ Compensation Board (WCB) requires providers to submit a copy of every bill to the WCB.
+But to do so electronically (even when the provider bills through an approved partner like daisyBill) requires the provider to navigate an arduous XML registration process.

-Read on for step by step instructions on how to register to electronically submit bills to the WCB.
+Read on for step-by-step instructions on how to register to submit bills to the WCB.
 Whether you’re a daisyBill client or not, following the steps below is worth the effort for faster, easier, less frictious workers’ comp billing.

-NYS providers who choose to bill electronically can submit bills in Extensible Markup Language (XML) format, through an Extensible Markup Language Submission Partner (XML Submission Partner), like daisyBill.
+New York providers who choose to bill electronically can submit bills in Extensible Markup Language (XML) format, through an XML Submission Partner like daisyBill.
 The provider is responsible for choosing an XML Submission Partner from the list of WCB-approved entities.

 Billing electronically via the XML process in NYS works as follows: